Monstera tuberculata

-Monstera tuberculata is a species of plant in the genus Monstera native from Mexico south to Panama.
+Monstera tuberculata is a species of flowering plant in the family Araceae.
+It is sometimes referred to by the common names giant Monstera or giant velvet-leaf Monstera.
+It is native to Belize, Costa Rica, Guatemala, Southeast and Southwest Mexico, Nicaragua, Panama and Veracruz.
 It grows in lowland wet tropical biomes up to 200 m in elevation.
 Similar to Monstera dubia and a few other species in its genus, when young M. tuberculata has a shingle-like growth habit with leaves tightly pressed against the trunks of trees.
 As it matures, it has short-stemmed, oval leaves that lack the fenestrations of better-known species like Monstera deliciosa.
 Unusually for an aroid, its fruit hangs like a pendant.

 Varieties

 There are two named varieties of Monstera tuberculata, separated by region and with different fruit morphology.